andr-ew/nest_/doc/grid.md

 ### value

-a "radio button" style control which a single integer `value` assinged to index of the last key pressed
+a "radio button" style control for which an integer `value` is assinged to index of the last key pressed

 ### fader